dkoster95/QHValidator/README.md

 ## Installation

 ## Swift Package Manager
-QuickHatch has support for SPM, you just need to go to Xcode in the menu File/Swift Packages/Add package dependency and you select the version of QuickHatch.
+QHValidator has support for SPM, you just need to go to Xcode in the menu File/Swift Packages/Add package dependency and you select the version of QHValidator.